Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Mark Steven Bender - Westlake Chemical Corp.

 Well.
-I think in terms of the integrated chain, in terms of how we think about making investments and so while we are certainly aware of filings that occur from time to time with regulatory agencies about those opportunities, we think about investment opportunities across the integrated chain over the cycle.
+I think in terms of the integrated chain, in terms of how we think about making investments and so, while we are certainly aware of filings that occur from time to time with regulatory agencies about those opportunities, we think about investment opportunities across the integrated chain over the cycle.

-So as Albert noted earlier, we always assess the opportunities to expand our businesses, but we do that with an eye toward integration and integration over and (36:32) point in time.
+So as Albert noted earlier, we always assess the opportunities to expand our businesses, but we do that with an eye toward integration, and integration over (36:32) over the cycle, and not at any one point in time.
 At this stage, we're continuing to assess that.

 Joshua Spector - UBS Securities LLC

 Okay, great.
 And just one follow-up on the maintenance outages.
-So for this year, I think in total you're around $180 million in terms of maintenance impact and lost earnings impact.
-Like you said before, you expect 2018 to come to a more normal level, are you able to give a rough range of what you would say a more normal level would be for the pro forma of company?
+So for this year, I think in total, you're around $180 million in terms of maintenance impact and lost earnings impact.
+Think you said before, you expect 2018 to come to a more normal level; are you able to give a rough range of what you would say a more normal level would be for the pro forma company?

 Mark Steven Bender - Westlake Chemical Corp.